 Latex refers to the natural rubber latex manufactured from a milky fluid that is primarily obtained from the rubber tree.
-The U.S. Food and Drug Administration (FDA) requires labeling of medical devices that contain natural rubber latex.
-Some synthetic materials referred to as "latex" do not contain the natural rubber proteins responsible for latex allergy symptoms.
+The U.S. Food and Drug Administration (FDA) requires labeling of medical devices that contain natural rubber.

 Healthcare workers are at risk of developing latex allergy because of the frequent use of latex gloves.
-Latex proteins also become fastened to the lubricant powder used in some gloves; therefore, when healthcare workers change gloves, the protein/powder particles become airborne and can be inhaled.
+Latex proteins also become fastened to the lubricant powder used in some gloves; therefore, when healthcareworkers change gloves, the protein/powder particles become airborne and can be inhaled.